1971 Nobel Prize in Literature: Reactions

+Pablo Neruda had been one of the favourites to be awarded the Nobel prize in Literature in 1971.
+Other possible winners speculated about in the media included Graham Greene, Henry Miller and Lawrence Durrell.

+The choice of Neruda was controversial for political reasons.
+It was questioned if Neruda's far-left communism was compatible with the purpose of the Nobel prize, but it was widely agreed that Neruda deserved the prize for his literary achievements.

 Bo Strömstedt, cultural editor of the newspaper Expressen, suggested ironically that Neruda's appointment to the Paris embassy might have been decisive factor for him being awarded the Nobel Prize in Literature, describing it as "Pension for Diplomats".
 In an interview, he pointed out that three laureates in the last decade had been diplomats: Saint-John Perse of France, Giorgos Seferis of Greece and Miguel Ángel Asturias of Guatemala.
-"I call it a Nobel old‐age pension for diplomats," he said.
+"I call it a Nobel old-age pension for diplomats," he said.
 "I think Pablo Neruda is a great poet and a greater artist than Patrick White but like choices that come too late, it's a bit dull.
 I'm for choosing younger persons who are in the midst of their work."

+In his home country Chile, the awarding of the Nobel prize to Neruda was widely celebrated.
+Commenting on the political criticism, Neruda said at a press conference in Stockholm before the award ceremony: "The Nobel prize in literature could have been awarded to other Latin American writers who represent other beliefs.
+That would not have been wrong by the Swedish Academy but I don't think it would have received the same response and joy among our people as this choice has done."

+Award ceremony

+At the award ceremony in Stockholm on 10 December 1971, Karl Ragnar Gierow of the Swedish Academy said:

 Nobel lecture

 Pablo Neruda delivered a Nobel lecture entitled "Towards the Splendid City" on 13 December 1971, in which he raises some great points about the craft of writing poetry and the poet's relation to society.
 Neruda expressed: "I believe that poetry is an action, ephemeral or solemn, in which there enters as equal partners solitude and solidarity, emotion and action, the nearness to oneself, the nearness to mankind and to the secret manifestations of nature."